CoursEval for Students

 What is CoursEval?

-• The end-of-course student feedback survey system is designed to protect your confidentiality.
-Your names are never associated with your responses, and instructors do not see any results of the anonymous course evaluations until after final grades are posted.
+• CoursEval is a student feedback survey system designed to protect your confidentiality.
+Your name is never associated with your responses, and instructors do not see any results of the anonymous surveys until the official release date.
+See the current CoursEval schedule here

-• At that time, instructors see compiled results and open-ended written comments are provided exactly as you wrote them.
+• At the time of release, instructors see compiled results and open-ended written comments are provided exactly as you wrote them.
 They never see names and are unable to see which students filled out the surveys.

-• Your feedback helps your instructors know how their teaching methods connect with you and your learning in positive and negative ways.
-Your feedback helps them make decisions about how they will run the course in the future (both what they should keep doing and where they might consider revision.)
+• Your feedback helps your instructors know how their teaching methods connect with you and your learning in both positive and negative ways.
+Your feedback also helps them make decisions about how they will run the course in the future – both what they should keep doing and where they might consider revision.

 What kind of feedback is helpful?

-Instructors often find students’ written comments the most valuable element of end-of-course student feedback surveys.
-To help your teachers get the most out of your feedback, keep the following in mind:
+Instructors often find students’ written comments the most valuable element of student feedback surveys.
+To help your instructors get the most out of your feedback, keep the following in mind:

 • Remember that you are writing to your instructor.
 Your feedback can influence the ways they teach this course in the future.